Vietnam.vn - Nền tảng quảng bá Việt Nam

 The game "Catching eels in a jar" was widely participated and cheered by many people.

-Every year on the 15th day of the second lunar month, the villagers hold a festival, including sacrifices and ceremonies at the temple, and a procession of water from the river junction for worship.
+Every year on the 15th day of the second lunar month, the villagers hold a festival, including a ceremony at the temple, and a procession of water from the river junction for worship.
 Currently, the temple is open every day for people to come and burn incense in memory.
-The Quach A Nuong Temple relic site was ranked as a provincial-level historical and cultural relic in 2009.
+The Quach A Nuong Temple relic site was ranked as a provincial historical and cultural relic in 2009.

 Linh Nguyen